 \section{Introduction}

 Synchronization \cite{Pikovsky2001,Strogatz2004} is a fundamental phenomenon wherein interacting systems adjust their rhythms to exhibit coherent dynamics.
-This behavior is ubiquitous in classical nonlinear systems—from pendulum clocks to neural networks—and is typically driven by the interplay between nonlinearity and nonequilibrium features, leading to gain and loss processes in coupled systems.
-Beyond its classical roots, synchronization has also been identified in quantum mechanical systems, where it has garnered significant interest for its potential to deepen our understanding of complex dynamics and to enable technological innovations in areas such as quantum metrology \cite{Gaurav2025}, communication \cite{Jakub2021,Sun2024}, and computation \cite{Mahlow2024,Martin2020}.
+This behaviour is ubiquitous in classical nonlinear systems, from pendulum clocks to neural networks, and is typically driven by the interplay between nonlinearity and nonequilibrium features, leading to gain and loss processes in coupled systems.
+Beyond its classical roots, synchronization has also been identified in quantum mechanical systems \cite{Ramakrishnan2023, RAMAKRISHNAN2024129396, Godonou_2024}, where it has garnered significant interest for its potential to deepen our understanding of complex dynamics and to enable technological innovations in areas such as quantum metrology \cite{Gaurav2025}, communication \cite{Jakub2021,Sun2024}, and computation \cite{Mahlow2024,Martin2020}.
 Thus in the quantum regime, quantum synchronization (QS) \cite{Hush2015,Weiss2016,Amitai2017,Witthaut2017,Roulet2018,Manzano2013,Laskar2020,Lee2013,Lee2014,Walter2014,Sonar2018,Martin2020} offers insight into how collective coherence arises from the continuous competition between coherent driving and dissipation.
-However, QS is not merely a scaled-down version of its classical counterpart—it also involves distinctly quantum features, such as quantum fluctuations, coherence, and entanglement \cite{Roulet2018b}, which make its characterization a nontrivial task.
+These studies demonstrate the importance of nonlinear dissipation \cite{Lee2013,Sonar2018,Walter2014} in stabilizing synchronized states while also revealing noise-induced synchronization and synchronization blockade \cite{Martin2020, Laskar2020}.
+Along these lines, driven-dissipative synchronization results from the interaction of coherent dynamics and environmental coupling, which is frequently manifested as phase coherence \cite{Lee2014} and entanglement \cite{Manzano2013} buildup.
+In this context, quantum fluctuations \cite{Weiss2016} can qualitatively modify classical synchronization \cite{Witthaut2017} behaviour, leading to regimes absent in their classical counterparts.
+However, QS is not merely a scaled-down version of its classical counterpart, it also involves distinctly quantum features, such as quantum fluctuations, coherence, and entanglement \cite{Roulet2018b}, which make its characterization a nontrivial task.
 The phenomenon of QS has been studied extensively in various engineered quantum systems \cite{Heinrich2011, Kreinberg2019,Ludwig2013, Lee2013,English2015,Li2025} and quantum analogs of classical oscillators \cite{Lee2014, Mari2013}.
 Among these van der Pol oscillator (vdPo) \cite{VanderPol1926} stands out as a prototypical model to explore QS.
 It provides a minimal yet effective framework where gain and loss mechanisms, characteristic of open quantum systems \cite{Walter2014,Sonar2018,Mok2020,Jaseem2020}, are balanced with nonlinearity to produce synchronized steady states.